gustofied/P2Engine/README.md

   <em>Finite State Machine Flow</em>
 </p>

-P2Engine implements finite state machine orchestration, ensuring coherent state progression while enabling dynamic routing decisions and handling non-deterministic outputs from agents.
+P2Engine’s execution is built on finite state machine (FSM) principles, where each agent conversation moves through well-defined states with explicit transition rules.
+This makes the system deterministic, debuggable, and flexible enough to handle dynamic routing decisions and asynchronous operations.

-The design rests on four interlocking ideas, fully inspired by Erik’s work.
+The FSM design is guided by four key ideas:

-- **Emergent Coordination** — Empowers the system to decide at runtime how many agents to deploy and how to assign tasks, moving beyond rigid sequential workflows to truly configurable behavior.
+- **Emergent Coordination** — Decides at runtime how many agents to deploy and how to assign tasks, moving beyond rigid, pre-planned workflows.
-- **Finite State Machine Control** — Governs state transitions with explicit rules and handlers, ensuring deterministic progression while allowing dynamic routing based on agent outputs.
+- **Explicit State Transitions** — Governs every step with clear transition rules and handlers, ensuring reliable progression while allowing dynamic routing based on agent outputs.
-- **Conversation Branching** — Allows interaction histories to fork at any point, supporting experimental workflows and comparative analyses of different coordination strategies.
+- **Conversation Branching** — Allows interaction histories to fork at any point, enabling experimental workflows and comparative analyses of different strategies.
-- **Dynamic Agent Delegation** — Enables agents to spawn sub-agents and sub-conversations, creating a hierarchical task decomposition that emerges from actual system needs rather than a predetermined plan.
+- **Dynamic Agent Delegation** — Lets agents spawn sub-agents and sub-conversations, building a hierarchical task decomposition that adapts to real system needs.

 ---